emreekrbcr/DataStructuresAndAlgorithms/README.md

 ## *** Explanation in English ***

-This is a general Data Structures and Algorithm project with OOP techniques,
+This is a general Data Structures and Algorithm project.

 This project was developed by Emre Ekerbiçer and uploaded to GitHub.